Research Assistant Resume Examples

 - Strong background in materials science and research experience

-- Proven track record of delivering high-quality research results
+- Track record of delivering high quality research results

 - Excellent communication and collaboration skills